Dynom/TySug/README.md

 ```

 Do note that:
- - The comparisons are done in a case-sensitive manner, so you probably want to normalize input and the
+ - The comparisons are done in a case-sensitive manner, so you probably want to normalize the input and the
    reference list.
  - The reference list order is significant, the first of an equal score wins the election.
-Put more common words first
+Put more common words first.
- - Score is very dependant on the algorithm used, you'll want to tweak it for your use-case
+ - Score is very dependant on the algorithm used, you'll want to tweak it for your use-case.

 # Wish list